 - Short attention span

-These could indicate that they’ve turned from using the drug for pain and are now dependent on it.
+These could indicate that they’ve turned from using the drug for pain and are now dependent on or addicted to it.

 Often, the biggest deterrent to getting clean are the pains that come with symptoms of withdrawal.
-Oxycodone, being an Opioid, can have withdrawals as severe as any other drug if quit altogether.
+Oxycodone can have withdrawals as severe as any other Opioid if quit abruptly and altogether.
 However, unlike illicit drugs, Oxycodone does not need to be quit immediately for detox.
 Instead, it can be progressively weaned off so that the symptoms of withdrawal won’t hurt as bad, creating a less extreme process that can be much easier for people suffering from addiction to cope with.